hriaz17/TOFI-online-matchmaking-system/README.md

 ## Setup instructions
 - You must have Xampp server installed.
 Clone this repo inside htdocs folder of Xampp server.
--Import the file relationshipdb.sql into Xampp server.
+- Import the file relationshipdb.sql into Xampp server.
 - Open Phpmyadmin to view database and its contents
 - In your browser type address:
 ```